nordseele/nordhat/hardware/notes.md

 Use PEC11R-4015F-N0024 if you want a D-Shaft terminaison.
 ### Encoder knobs
 Use what you want, modify your choice of encoder/shaft terminaison in consequence.
 The encoders knobs used on the "Nord Hat" prototype are not available to buy.
 ___
-## Screen protection
-It is recommended to use a screen protection made of Perspex/ plexiglas.
-Less than 1mm thick.
-It is placed between the top panel and the display.
-Use double sided adhesive tape to attach it.
-I used a small photo frame from Ikea from which I cut the plexiglas to size, cheapest solution, less than 2 euros.
-The dimensions should be 4cm x 7cm maximum.

-___
 ## Standoffs
 It is recommended to use the following dimensions, these are the minimum heights.
 The Raspberry should not be in contact with the bottom panel.
 There should be 1 or 2mm of clearance between the panel and and the bottom of the RPI, especially if you're using an aluminium panel.